 SQL Server Data Masking with DbDefence

 • Redistribution Licenses - Ability for software development companies to re-distribute the DbDefence functionality into their custom applications

 • Universal Support - DbDefence supports SQL Server on Windows and Linux.
-All versions and all editions.
+All versions and all editions on-premises and in the cloud.

+SQL Server Data Masking with DbDefence